AliceO2Group/Monitoring/README.md

   collector->send(50, "myCrazyMetric1");
 ```
 ### Process monitoring
-Library monitors current process by default and allows to monitor other processes running at the same machine.
+The library monitors current process by default and allows to monitor other processes running at the same machine.
 The updates are performed automatically at regular intervals of time (see Configuration file) but can also be executed manually.

 ```cpp